numerical-semigroups/mini-course-porto/01-representing-semigroups.md

 ---
-title: Three ways for representing a numerical semigroup
+title: Three ways used to represent a numerical semigroup
 authors:
   - name: Pedro A. García Sánchez
     affiliations: